Nonso-Analytics/Nonso-Analytics/README.md

 # Hi there! 👋 I'm Chinonso Okonkwo

 ## 🚀 About Me
-AI/ML Researcher with 1+ years of experience developing computer vision and machine learning algorithms using Python and PyTorch.
+Machine Learning Engineer with 1+ years of experience developing computer vision and machine learning algorithms using Python and PyTorch.
 I'm passionate about building AI solutions that solve real-world problems, with particular interest in autonomous systems and computer vision applications.

+I started  my data career as a Data Analyst while pursuing my Bachelor's Degree at the prestigious University of Nigeria, Nsukka.
+During this period, I went on to participate in and won 3 hackathons: DSN Power BI Hackathon(Winner), DataFestAfrica2022 Hackathon(2nd Runner up), 10Alytics Global Hackerthon(1st Runner up).

 ## 🔧 Technologies & Tools
 - **Languages:** Python, SQL